Federal Surplus Commodities Corporation: History

 On November 18, 1935, its name was changed to the Federal Surplus Commodities Corporation, and the Secretary of Agriculture, Henry A. Wallace at that time, the head of the Agricultural Adjustment Administration, and the governor of the Farm Credit Administration were placed on its board of directors.

 The Federal Surplus Commodities Corporation was the first federal contribution to the school lunch programs and the first step toward the national school lunch program.
 In March 1937, there were 3,839 schools receiving commodities for lunch programs serving 342,031 children daily.
 Two years later, the number of schools participating had grown to 14,075 and the number of children had risen to 892,259.

 The Federal Surplus Commodities Corporation was continued as an agency under the secretary of agriculture by acts of June 28, 1937 (50 Stat.
 323) and February 16, 1938 (52 Stat.
 38).
 The agency was consolidated with Division of Marketing and Marketing Agreements into Surplus Marketing Administration by Reorg.
 Plan No. III of 1940, then merged into Agricultural Marketing Administration by Executive Order 9069 of February 23, 1942.

+During World War II, the federal purchase and distribution of food surpluses continued, including overseas supplies made under the Lend-Lease Act of 11 March 1941.
+A 1947 legal case relating to the contracted supply of dried eggs to the Federal Surplus Commodities Corporation for aid to Russia in 1942 (Priebe & Sons, Inc. v.
+United States) held that a provision in the contract for "liquidated damages" to be paid for late inspection and certification of the product constituted an unenforceable penalty clause.

-After World War II, the Federal purchase and distribution of food services continued.
+Federal purchase and distribution of food continued after the war.
 In the 1960s, counties began to cease distributing the surpluses direct to low income individuals, instead providing an early form of food stamp.

+The move to food stamps was criticized by most of the representatives of the Civil Rights Movement.
+Because Black sharecroppers relied on the federal surplus commodities as one of the only food sources and because Black sharecroppers were not earning money, the abandonment of the program meant many Black families went hungry.
+This phenomenon was protested and circumvented with independent food projects, such as the North Bolivar County food cooperative.